dmprofe/en.javascript.info/1-js/02-first-steps/05-types/article.md

 All other types are called "primitive" because their values can contain only a single thing (be it a string or a number or whatever).
 In contrast, objects are used to store collections of data and more complex entities.

 Being that important, objects deserve a special treatment.
 We'll deal with them later in the chapter <info:object>, after we learn more about primitives.

+> [!t] t: And the arrays?
+>
+> - They are no mentioned here since In JS, they are a sub-type of objects.
+>   `typeof` (see next section) on them returns `"object"`
+> - Some say that in JS everything are objects:
+>   - The primitive types in JS (except null and undefined) have also "object
+>     wrappers".
+>     - E.g.  methods for a string or for a number.
+>     - One can test this by using completion in the console.
+>   - But be careful: primitives (even with their "object wrapper") behave
+>     very differently non primitives.
+It is critical to distinguish them.

 The `symbol` type is used to create unique identifiers for objects.
 We have to mention it here for the sake of completeness, but also postpone the details till we know objects.